Bathroom Renovation in Sydney: Before & After

 Update: the home sold in June 2024 for $3.42 million.

-And if you’re a homeowner in Sydney thinking about selling and wondering if renovations like this would increase the value of your home, I offer free consultations.
+And if you’re a homeowner in Sydney thinking about selling and wondering if renovations like this would increase the value of your home, I offer consultations.

 Comments +